neurodatascience/ohbm_2023_pubget/pubget.md

 ![Results](file:figures/figure_2.png "Results")

 Top left: evolution of the median sample size through time.
 The green and blue curves represent data from Poldrack & al. The orange curve represents sample sizes automatically extracted from articles obtained with pubget and the query "fMRI[Abstract]".
-We notice that the blue curve seems slightly higer.
+We notice that the blue curve seems slightly higher.
 These data were obtained from the NeuroSynth dataset, and thus may be slightly biased because it only contains abstracts.
 Indeed, we noted that articles with larger sample sizes are more likely to report the sample size in their abstract.

 Top right: distribution of (automatically extracted) participant ages by category in the articles downloaded with pubget.
 We note that the healthy populations display a peak around the typical age of university students.